Remembering Shamanic Experiences

 Unforgettable experiences, and not bravely repeated as Alberto did with his, but nonetheless ones which helped us to grow.

-Postscript: I just listened to the sound of angry weasels on Youtube, and yes, they were weasels rather than stoats.
+Postscript: I just listened to the sound of angry weasels on YouTube.
 The sound still makes my flesh creep.

 “Once, when I was doing research in the South American rainforest, the shaman I was with suggested that I spend a night alone at the sandy shore of a tributary of the Amazon River.
 His one instruction was not to build a fire, because it would keep the animals away and prevent me from being fully immersed in the experience of the rainforest in the darkness.